 How exchange rates work

-Exchange rates are determined by supply and demand in the global foreign exchange (forex) market, which trades approximately $7.5 trillion per day - making it the largest financial market in the world.
+Exchange rates are determined by supply and demand in the global foreign exchange (forex) market, which trades approximately $7.5 trillion per day according to the BIS 2022 Triennial Survey - making it the largest financial market in the world.
 Most currencies float freely, meaning their value against other currencies shifts continuously based on trading activity.

 What moves exchange rates